 At the beginning of 2019 we took some time out of the workshop to design and put together plans to build a couple of Eco Cabins within our newly planted woodland.
 We obtained planning under the new permitted development rules, introduced last year after Reforesting Scotland’s successful 1000 huts campaign.

 Off the beaten track

-The cabins will be set well off the beaten track within the woodland and will sleep 4-6 people, users will park in the workshop carpark and walk through the woods to get to them.
-As a result careful attention to detail was required to get the balance of energy usage to energy available correct.
+Our cabins will be set well off the beaten track within the woodland and will sleep 4-6 people, users will park in the workshop carpark and walk through the ancient oak woodland to get to them.
+As a result of their remote situation, careful attention to detail was required, to get the balance of energy usage to energy available correct.